-A manual Refresh button is now included in the application for Detailed models.
+A manual Refresh button is included on the Dashboard for Detailed models.
 This will allow multiple changes to be made to the model without automatic recalculation of the results each time.
 When you have completed all modifications or changed glazing properties etc, you may then click the Refresh button to update the results.

 Note: Using the Refresh button creates a new Energy Model in Revit.
 The Manual Refresh button may be turned on in Settings by checking the option Automatic reload when document changes.
 The feature may be turned off by unchecking this option.
 This setting applies to Detailed Models only and will be applied the next time that FenestraPro is launched.